3ll3d00d/ezbeq/docs/rpi.md

 ezbeq and minidsp-rs run on Linux, Windows, or Mac operating systems, but this document walks through the installation process on a Raspberry Pi.
 The following systems are required to follow this document:

 - MiniDSP 2x4HD
-- Raspberry Pi (RPi) – device should be accessible on the network, and already have Raspbian installed and updated.
-Raspbian Buster is used for this document.
+- Raspberry Pi (rpi) – device have RaspberryPi OS installed, functioning correctly and must tbe accessible on the network via a known IP address.
+Make note of whether the 64 or 32bit OS has been installed.
 - TV/Monitor/AVR with HDMI input and keyboard OR SSH connection to the Raspberry Pi
 - USB cable connecting the Raspberry Pi and MiniDSP 2x4HD
 - Internet connection